sl5net/Lintalist4Linux/README.md

 if you want see how it works while it works open the config file and set:
 `doPopupNotify_howItWorks = True`

-Tested with LinuxMint Version 20 not tested with Windows (probably work ?)
+Tested with the following recommended installation:

 # installation (recommended):
 - [LinuxMint](https://linuxmint.com/edition.php?id=283) (tested with "Linux Mint 20 Ulyana - ******Xfce****** (64-bit)" may works with other Linux OS or Window OS)